dhh1128/codecraft.co/3-reasons-to-prefer-references-over-pointers.md

 <strong>2.
 References allow value semantics in templates and operators</strong>

 Algorithms and containers in the standard C++ library are written as if operating on values, not pointers.
 References allow the standard library to work transparently on objects in custom classes that you write, without writing messy adapters, because operators are invoked on values and references identically.
-For example, <code>std::sort()</code> will work on anything that defines the <code><</code> less-than operator -- but it will never work on pointers to things that define <code><</code>.
+For example, <code>std::sort()</code> will work on anything that defines the <code><</code> less-than operator &mdash; but it will never work on pointers to things that define <code><</code>.
 References are also transparent to <code><<</code> and <code>>></code> stream operators, to boolean comparison operators, and so forth.

 If you've done serious template work in C++, you know that this is important.
 This issue is what forced me to reassess my perspective that it was all a matter of style.